Cloudy skies over the bottomless Echo Park Lake

 Leo Politi Square - pretty much like the Lower East Side

-OK, I know why they come -- in part, due to the media's attempts to portray Echo Park as "the next Silver Lake™."
+OK, I know why they come -- in part, due to the media and realtors' attempts to sell Echo Park as "the next Silver Lake™."
 The following squirm-inducing assemblage of dated cliches is taken from Citysearch and pretty typical of common throw-up-a-little-in-one's-mouthisms.
 "Want the spirit of New York City's Lower East Side without the subzero weather and skyscraping tenements?
-Then it's time to hit up Echo Park, L.A.'s edgy Eastside enclave for the painfully hip.
+Then it's time to hit up Echo Park, L.A.'s edgy Eastside [sic] enclave for the painfully hip.
 Just like its East Coast counterpart, this emerging 'hood is ripe for under-the-radar restaurants, divey bars and cooler-than-thou shops.
 You'll be sporting the obligatory asymmetrical haircut in no time."
 Poochie D himself couldn't have said it more annoyingly.

 The view from inside the Echo Park Time Travel Mart